-This process storyboard imagined a device which would ask questions to guide someone struggling with sleep paralysis to a state of mindful wakefulness by asking questions.
-However, we realized that asking questions would likely add to the confusion, and decided in the final product to have the device evaluate through brainwave detection whether they are in sleep paralysis, and tell them in order to wake them up if so.
+This process storyboard imagined a device which would ask questions to guide someone struggling with sleep paralysis to a state of wakefulness by asking questions.
+However, we realized that asking questions would likely add to the confusion, and decided in the final product to have the device evaluate through brainwave detection whether they are in sleep paralysis, and to wake them up if so.
 We found through research that alpha brainwave activity increases during sleep paralysis, making detection scientifically plausible.

 Created for Design 215: Visual Storytelling